Walled Lake High School Robotics

-Based out of Walled Lake Western High School, Team 308 has well-established facilities for fabrication and testing.
+Based out of Walled Lake Western High School, Teams 308 & 7178 have well-established facilities for fabrication and testing.
 Team members have free access to design software, lab space for robot fabrication, and a practice field.
 Under the guidance of Mentors, students have the opportunity to fabricate robots using precision machinery such as mills, lathes and brake presses.
 Many of which have been donated to the Team by our .

 Whenever possible Mentors and students will partner with our sponsors to fabricate key components and assemblies, giving students a chance to experience working in the real world.
 We are entirely self-funded.
 Building a good team, like building a good robot, requires planning, promoting, and resources.
 Our students work year-round to contact businesses to make our 'pitch' for support.